hphelion/documentation/moonshot/prepare.faqs.md

 ## What does HP Cloud OS for Moonshot support?

+There are hardware and software recommendations and requirements for HP Coud OS for Moonshot.
+For performance and stability, you must meet the minimum recommendations.

 For complete details, see the [Support Matrix](/cloudos/moonshot/prepare/supportmatrix/).

 ## How does HP Cloud OS for Moonshot help customers?